nborwankar/leevr/README.md

 * Set your browser's proxy setting to localhost:5000 or 127.0.0.1:5000 (note on MacOSX you can do this for the whole machine not just one browser, all with one setting in Networks)
 * Browse as usual and watch all the traffic fly by in the console.
 * Especially interesting watching the browser make periodic requests and send stuff when you are not even at the keyboard.
+* Save console output after processing, to CouchDB, Redis, Mongo or even MySQL
 * Right now Leevr is useful to node hackers and fairly technical folks, this is not a consumer product.

 ## Why do we need this?

 I want to see what is being tracked about me and my machine and browsing patterns.
 I need it.
 If you do please use it extend it do whatever you want with it.
 If you don't want to see or know what's being tracked about you probably don't know it.
+Right now Leevr is useful to node hackers and fairly technical folks, this is not a consumer product.
+So even if you need it it may not be immediately usable if you don't fit the description.
+I expect/hope this will change fairly rapidly as the idea spreads.

 ## How do I participate?